It’s where we look, when we don’t have the answers.

-Thirteen years later, I no longer look to the stars for answers.
-I have some of the answers I needed.
+Thirteen years later, I have some of the answers I needed.
 I’ve also learned that there are some questions that don’t have answers.
 Gazing at the stars reminds me of this.
 There is so very much that we don’t know.

 But I still look for signs.
 I still look for him.

 This time of year, I take every opportunity I can to watch the stars.
 I don’t even need a reason to lie on a dock or a picnic table so that I can watch the night sky.
 But the meteor showers pull me as they light up the night sky in the weeks leading into the anniversary of my brother’s death.

 I went out several nights this month to watch for meteors.
 To look for signs.
 To look for him.

 Do you want to see the meteor showers?
 The Delta Aquarid meteors peak at the end of July, and the Perseid meteor shower peaks in early-mid August, and both are typically on display until late August, although less visible around full moons.
 And if you choose the right night, at the right time, you may get a chance to watch the northern lights flicker and dance across the sky.

 Let them tell you whatever it is you need to hear.